About Me

 My memoir is part-written.

-Over the years I’ve appeared in a number of local musicals, always in the chorus.
+Over the years, I’ve appeared in local musicals, always in the chorus.

 I was a volunteer during The Troubles, taking children from both sides of the divide on holidays and weekends in Donegal to help bridge perceived differences.